Wlundqvist/developer.swedbankpay.com/_includes/checkout-v3-events.md

 ## `onOutOfViewOpen`

+{% include events/onoutofviewopen.md %}

-This event triggers when another tab is opened in the browser, like the information page for onboarding of stored cards, or Swedbank Pay's owner TOS.
-It cannot be opened as a modal since the payer needs to see that this is a link on Swedbank Pay's domain.
+The event cannot be opened as a modal since the payer needs to see that this is a link on Swedbank Pay's domain.

 Subscribe to this event if you do not want the default handling of these links.
 But e.g. want to redirect the payer to a new page, and not just another tab